Minor in Computer Science

 - Students in Math/CS major in the Mathematics Department CANNOT minor in Computer Science.

-Prerequisite notes: CSE 30 and CSE 15L is waived for all CS Minor students.
-You must contact the CSE Peer Advisers for course clearance via Tritonlink when you enroll into CSE 100.
+Prerequisite notes: CSE 30 and CSE 15L is waived for all CS Minor students to enroll in CSE 100.
+Students must send a course clearance request.

 Still not sure which class to take first?
 Start by reading the CSE Course Placement Advice page.